RicardoAzuul/code-institute-ms4-fullstack/README.md

 ## Deployment
 <!-- TODO: Deployment -->
-The project has been deployed to Heroku, with static files hosted on AWS S3.
+The project has been deployed to Heroku, with a Postgress database and static files hosted on AWS S3.
 If  you want to do the same:
 1. Fork the repository to your own GitHub: https://github.com/RicardoAzuul/code-institute-ms4-fullstack.
 1. Log in to Heroku (www.heroku.com) - or register if you don't have an account yet.
 1. In the Heroku dashboard, click the New button in the top right corner and create a new app.